 Why we like his work: Among other things, Surendra Varma leverages science education, capacity building, and public engagement not just to reduce human-elephant conflict in villages and farms, but also to improve public policy and conservation efforts that benefit the Asian Elephant in India and throughout Asia.

-“I want to create a science curriculum that is simplified and user-friendly for the public, and can help create awareness for people to participate in conservation measures.
-Without the interaction or coordination between scientists, policy makers and the public, knowledge stagnates.
-When there is free flow of knowledge it can reach a wider audience and produce more results.”
+Quotable: “I want to create a science curriculum that is simplified and user-friendly for the public, and can help create awareness for people to participate in conservation measures.”

 Kabir Peay | Assistant Professor of Biology, Stanford University